 When coupled with predictive maintenance analytics, CMMS users can look at deterioration trends to predict when the asset will fail.
 This way, maintenance planners and managers have plenty of time to allocate the necessary resources and schedule maintenance – which is extremely beneficial in the context of continuous manufacturing.

-Planned downtimes are very far apart and there is a high time pressure on the length of such shutdowns.
+Planned downtimes are very far apart, and there is a high time pressure on the length of such maintenance windows.
 This can seriously complicate the decisions on maintenance staffing.